apigee-127/swagger-tools/docs/Middleware.md

 * **operation:** `object` The corresponding operation in the API Declaration that the request maps to
 * **operationPath:** `string[]` The path to the operation
 * **params:** `object` For each of the request parameters defined in your Swagger document, its `path`, its `schema`, its `originalValue` and its processed `value`.
-The value is converted to the proper JSON type based on the Swagger document.
-If the parameter defined in your Swagger document includes a default value and the request does not include the value, the default value is assigned to the parameter value in `req.swagger.params`.
+The value is converted to the proper JavaScript type based on the Swagger document.  *(In the event the value needs coercion and it cannot be converted, the `value` property will be the original value provided.)*  If the parameter defined in your Swagger document includes a default value and the request does not include the value, the default value is assigned to the parameter value in `req.swagger.params`.
 * **resourceListing:** `object` The Resource Listing for the API

 ### Swagger 2.0